ministe2003/cloneOppWithProducts/README.md

 Based on the [CloneOpp component by Naval Sharma](https://github.com/sfcure/CloneOpp) - this project extends his excellent work to try and improve and expand it's abilities.

 ## Salesforce Idea
-[Here's a link](https://success.salesforce.com/ideaView?id=0873A000000cMbMQAU) to the Idea for Salesforce to restore this as standard
+[Here's a link](https://success.salesforce.com/ideaView?id=0873A000000cMbMQAU) to the Idea for Salesforce to restore this as standard.

-## Differences from CloneOpp
+## Differences from CloneOpp (correct as of February 2019)
 - In CloneOpp the opportunity is cloned without any input from the user, based on fields which are placed in a fieldset.
 There is no way for changes to be made to the opportunity before the clone takes place
    * _This component replicates Salesforce's own Clone behaviour by displaying the opportunity page layout and allowing changes before the clone takes place_
 - In CloneOpp, the opportunity product fields are hard coded into the table meaning you can only change the values of Quantity, Sales Price, Date and Description